ukpdb111/jekyll-now/_posts/2017-08-17-Getting-started-with-Terraform.md

 5. Add the directory to the end of the PATH variable.
 6. If you have a console open, it'll need restarting.

-To verify the installation of Terraform was successfull open a command or Powershell console and enter Terraform -v
+To verify the installation of Terraform was successfull open a command or Powershell console and enter terraform -v

 <p align="center">
 <img src="https://raw.githubusercontent.com/ukpdb111/ukpdb111.github.io/master/images/tf_verify.jpg">